keitaroemotion/how-to-solve-covid19-economic-disaster/README.md

 # summary

-we need to provide the social platform, including goverment thing to support peoples economic activity on line, in more visible forms. if we succeeded in supplying it, probably we gonna save the dying industries much more than in the current situation.
+we need to provide the social platform, including goverment thing to support people's economic activity on line, in more visible forms. if we succeeded in supplying it, probably we gonna save the dying industries much more than in the current situation.